 The idea is that for those who follow this blog, (by clicking the follow button at the top right hand of this page), a weekly email will come into your inbox.
 The idea is to keep it in your inbox as a daily reminder and work through the above, each day for 15mins or longer as required (or desired).
-Once you have completed the daily tasks, then tick off that day on your Don’t Break The Chain system.
+Once you have completed the daily tasks, then tick off that day on your Don’t Break The Chain system or in your mind.
 Do this daily for each week’s email and when the new post is delivered, you can delete the previous email from your inbox and work through the current one, repeating the above process.
-Of course, it is completely up to you how you use this blog as it has been designed so that you can start at any time with the latest post coming to you via email, or you can go back through previous posts on the website for your own interests sake.
+Of course, it is completely up to you how you use this blog as it has been designed so that you can start at any time with the latest post coming to you via email, or you can go back through previous posts on the website.

 My prayer is that this blog will be of help to you as you work to Keep Your Greek.

 So, if you are ready to take the plunge then why not head over to the Keep Your Greek page in the menu bar at the top of this page and be sure to follow the blog if you would like each post to be emailed to you.